 Feminist foremothers in the 1970s and 1980s had to create this in-depth knowledge.
 They were organizing social movements on behalf of "women"—but "women" is one of the most layered, diverse words imaginable.

 There are women of many different experiences: women of cis and trans experience; women who colonize and who are colonized; women who own other people's labor and those whose labor is owned by them; women who benefit from whiteness and women who are targeted by racism; women who are targeted by antisemitism but still benefit from whiteness within the racial hierarchies of colonial histories, etc.

-Course teachings come from the writings of feminist scholars and writers Adrienne Rich, Ella Shohat, Kimberlé Crenshaw, Jasbir Puar, AnaLouise Keating, Brittney Cooper, Barbara Smith, Trinh T. Minh-ha, Minnie Bruce Pratt, Leila Ahmed, Gloria Anzaldúa, and Daniel Boyarin, among others.
+The lectures support your contemplative encounter of the texts of Adrienne Rich, Ella Shohat, Kimberlé Crenshaw, Jasbir Puar, AnaLouise Keating, Brittney Cooper, Barbara Smith, Trinh T. Minh-ha, Minnie Bruce Pratt, Leila Ahmed, Gloria Anzaldúa, and Daniel Boyarin, among others.

 "We never quite know who we are... because we are always making and re-making ourselves...but we know some of our inheritances." ~ M. Jacquie Alexander

 In this course, we look at the ways that identity labels can both help and hinder our explorations of the dynamic multiplicity within our own being.
 We examine the kinds of rigid stories that are written onto our own flesh by systems and relations of power.
 We consider the un-languaged stories written into our cells and memories in our ancestral connections.
 And we ask how our interconnection with one another requires we know ourselves-as-in-becoming-beings.